gpuweb/WSL/Spec/source/index.rst

 the return of a shader should be assigned to a built-in, the author should create a struct with a variable named according to to the built-in, and the shader should return that struct.

-Arguments
+Arguments and Return Types
-"""""""""
+""""""""""""""""""""""""""

-Arguments to an entry point are more restricted than arguments to an arbitrary WSL function.
+Arguments return types of an entry point are more restricted than arguments to an arbitrary WSL function.
-Arguments to entry points are flattened through structs - that is, each member of any struct appearing in an argument to an entry point is considered independently, recursively.
-Each of these members must be appropriate for the shader stage type associated with this entry point.
+They are flattened through structs - that is, each member of any struct appearing in an argument to an entry point or return type is considered independently, recursively.
+Arguments to entry points are not distinguished by position or order.

 Multiple members with the same name may appear inside the flattened collection of arguments.

-Scalars, vectors, and matrices are considered stage-in variables or built-ins for vertex shaders.
-For fragments shaders, scalars, vectors, and matrices are considered interpolated output from the vertex shader, or built-ins.
+However, if multiple members with the same name appear, the entire variable (type, qualifiers, etc.) must be identical.
+Otherwise, the entire program is in error.

+The items of the flattened structs can be partitioned into three buckets:

+#.
+Built-in variables.
+These declaractions must exactly match an item in the list below.

-Resources are either the opaque texture types, opaque sampler types, or slices.
-Slices must hold scalars, vectors, matrices, or structs containing any of these types.
+#.
+Resources.
+These must be either the opaque texture types, opaque sampler types, or slices.
+Slices must
+   only hold scalars, vectors, matrices, or structs containing any of these types.
 Nested structs are allowed.
 The packing rules for data inside slices are described below.

-The return type of an entry point is more restricted than the return type of an arbitrary WSL function.
-The return type of entry points are flattened through structs - that is, each member of any struct appearing in the return type of an entry point is considered independently, recursively.
-Each of these members must be appropriate for the shader stage type associated with this entry point.
-Multiple members with the same name may appear inside the flattened collection of arguments.

-All of these values must be either scalars, vectors, or matrices (or structs according to the previous rule).

-Return Types
-""""""""""""

-Like arguments, return types are flattened through structs - that is, each member of any struct appearing in the return type of an entry point is considered independently, recursively.
-Each of these members must be appropriate for the shader stage type associated with this entry point.
-Multiple members with the same name may appear inside the flattened collection of arguments.
+# Stage-in/out variables.
+These are variables of scalar, vector, or matrix type.

+Vertex shaders accept all three buckets as input, and allow only built-in variables and stage-out variables as output.
+Fragment shaders accept all three buckets as input, and allow only built-in variables and stage- out variables as output.
+Fragment shaders only accept built-in variables and resources, and do not allow any output.

 Grammar
 =======